Taxi Licensing - Privacy Notice

 - If we need to establish, exercise or defend our legal rights, including the prevention and detection of fraud or protecting public interests.

-Your personal data may be converted ('anonymised') into statistical or aggregated data in such a way as to ensure that you are not identified or identified from it.
-Aggregated data can't, by definition, be linked back to you as an individual.
-This data might be used to conduct research and analysis, including to prepare statistical research and reports.
+Your personal data may be converted ('anonymised') into statistical or aggregated data in such a way that ensures that you cannot be identified from it.
+Aggregated data can't, by definition, be linked back to you as an individual and may be used to conduct research and analysis, including the preparation of statistics for use in reports.

 How long the information is kept for?